 The lure of poker is strong and when you first start playing.
 It is easy to sleep, eat and play poker all day, every day.
 When you are chasing a certain amount of money to maintain your lifestyle, it’s common to play more and get caught up in an unhealthy way of life that takes a toll.

 The most successful players maintain a life outside of the poker-sphere; they have good friends to spend time with, hobbies to pursue and are healthy and fit.
 The reward for their dedication, hard work and balanced lifestyle is a job with unlimited freedom and opportunities.

-If you love the game and have the right work ethic to make it big, take a look to see what it’s all about; no one can stop you from pursuing a life as professional poker player.
+If you love the game and have the right work ethic to make it big, take a look to see what it’s all about.
+No one can stop you from pursuing a life as professional poker player.
 But a word of advice from Chris Moneymaker, credited with the modern day poker boom: “I want people to understand that poker’s not all glamorous, it’s not all being on TV and making tons of money.
 It’s a hard life.
-It’s a lot of travel.
-It’s a lot of weird hours.
+With a lot of travel and a lot of weird hours.
 For the most part, I get to do what I want to do.
 If I want to play poker, I can.
 If I don’t want to play poker, I don’t have to.”